AnshikaGupta-1/Credit-Card-Fraud-Detection/README.md

 Because the original features are PCA components, there's no raw feature-level interpretability (e.g., "merchant category" or "location") — the modeling challenge is purely about handling scale and extreme class imbalance well.

+Download `creditcard.csv` from the Kaggle link above and place it in the same folder as the notebook before running it.

-*Dataset originally released by the [Machine Learning Group at ULB](https://www.kaggle.com/mlg-ulb/creditcardfraud) on Kaggle.*
+*Dataset originally released by the [Machine Learning Group at ULB](https://www.kaggle.com/mlg-ulb/creditcardfraud).*

 ## 🔍 Exploratory Data Analysis